commune-ai/commune/docs/blackpaper.md

 Module Key

 Each module is represented as a key which is an sr25519 key.
 The public key is used to register the module onto the blockchain.
 The key is used to sign, encrypt,decrypt and verify messages.
+The key is used to identify the module on the network.

 Serving a Module